spyker77/my-mind/content/thoughts/beginning.en.md

 For this same reason—the lack of time—I will adhere to an iterative approach, which means the thoughts here will change from time to time.
 Without any schedule, just when I have the opportunity and something to share.
 I will add, delete, and rework things so that they reflect my current state of mind.
 I will raise new topics.
 And I will try not to use rigid filters.
 I don't want to seem like a "professional."
 This is my thought process, as raw as it is in real life.

-And honestly, watching how society is developing, I even doubt that my thoughts will be read directly by people.
+And honestly, watching how society is evolving, I even doubt that my thoughts will be read directly by people.
 More likely, they will ask an AI to analyze them and create a summary.
 I don’t fully understand how I feel about that yet, but this is roughly my vision.

-That is to say, I plan to answer not the question of "what," but rather "how" and "why.
+That is to say, I plan to answer not the question of "what", but rather "how" and "why".